 Yup.
-It may sound cliché but we had a couple really great nights in the casino, but not the way you think.
+It may sound cliché but we had a couple of really great nights in the casino, but not the way you think.
 Cruise ships employ people from around the world so it was a unique experience to chat with the blackjack dealers about their homeland.
 In our case, this was a few guys from the Balkans, a region I just traveled.
 Although I’m sure it’s frowned upon to chat them up too much, the most interesting people we met on the cruise we’re definitely not the vacationing seniors.

 9) Get Personal

-For a ship this big, it was shocking that staff greeted you by name.
+For a ship this big, it was shocking that the staff greeted you by name.
 This was an incredible touch and made the Norwegian Spirit warm and inviting.
 I felt so at home and became so relaxed that I forgot I was there on assignment.
 Cocktails with the captain and dinner with the cruise director brought me back but only amplified the personal feel and attention this first-time cruiser found onboard.

 Mingling with the other guests is also an important, and often interesting, part of enjoying a cruise.
 Possibly the best advice I was given before casting off was by close friends and cruise lovers – always get a table at dinner with a different couple or group.
 If you like the conversation, great.
 If not, you never have to see them again.
 Boy did this ring true.
 We met some lovely people on board but also met many we were happy to say goodbye to.
-Some people can’t seem to separate political views and religion (often both together) from friendly conversation.
+Some people can’t seem to separate political views and religion (often both together) from the friendly conversation.
 Still, it made for some interesting nights and all part of this first-time cruiser’s experience.

 10) Get your Sea Legs